Your IoT devices are under attack!

 My point is this: expose anything to the internet, and it will be attacked.
 And, unlike a hardened server where you can control the firewall and how the host is accessed, most IoT devices have little or no security and are particularly susceptible to attack.

 As you can see, IoT devices are rife with vulnerabilities.
-Weak passwords, coupled with direct device exposure and backdoors, make IoT devices easy pickings for even the least sophisticated hackers (called “script kiddies” by the way).
+Weak passwords, coupled with direct device exposure and backdoors, make IoT devices easy pickings for even the least sophisticated hackers (sometimes called “script kiddies”).

 Think only state actors and the most sophisticated hackers have the skill to hack your IoT devices?
 Think again.